FREQUENTLY ASKED QUESTIONS ABOUT

 1. What is the employment outlook?

-Employment opportunities in the greater Daytona Beach area are good.
-For those who are willing to relocate, opportunities statewide are better and nationwide are best.
+Employment opportunities in the Central Florida area are good.
+For those who are willing to relocate, opportunities statewide are better and a nationwide are best.

 2. What salary can I expect?

-The range of salaries for entry-level graduates in the area currently is $16.00 to $17.00 per hour.
+The range of salaries for entry-level graduates in the area currently is $24.00 to $29.00 per hour.
 The starting salary may also vary with individual health care facilities and locations.
 Many institutions are willing to pay re-location fees and shift/weekend differential.

 3. What are the typical working hours for this profession?